foreverphoenix/the-phoenix-flavour/content/tpf-x/introduction/_index.md

   About TPF-X, a content addon for The Phoenix Flavour.
 ---

+**TPF-X IS NOT CURRENTLY SUPPORTED.**

+I am working on standalone, expanded WJ-only version of TPF-X. Until that releases, the TPF-X section here on the site will stay online, but it is unsupported and partially outdated.

 ## Overview

 The Phoenix Flavour Extended or **TPF-X** for short is an **Addon** for the main TPF setup.
 It requires an up-to-date installation of The Phoenix Flavour and you will need to start a new save game.